Ameerega shihuemoy

 Ameerega shihuemoy, the Amarakaeri poison frog, is a species of dart frog endemic to a small region in southeastern Peru in the Manú District where it lives in the transition zone between montane rainforest and the lowland rainforest.
 The frog is a member of the Ameerega picta group.
 It was discovered at the Manú Learning Centre where it is known to occur in pieces of selectively logged forest.
 This species is threatened by habitat loss due to agriculture, gold mining, oil extraction, road construction, and logging.
 Currently the frog is only known from nine locations globally; three sites in the Manú Biosphere Reserve, and six in Amarakaeri Communal Reserve.
-Initially it was considered for a status of vulnerable or near-threatened, but due to its low number of known localities it has been considered endangered.

 Etymology

 The word shihuemoy in the species' scientific name is the Harakmbut word for a poison dart frog.
 The Amarakaeri People who are an indigenous group in southeastern Peru are speakers of the Harakmbut linguistic group, and live within the known range of the frog species.